wimlds/nyc-2017-scikit-sprint/2017_02_21_email_prep.md

 #### Git

-I'm offering a workshop on Thursday, February 23rd thought PyLadies.
+I'm offering a workshop on Thursday, February 23rd through PyLadies.
 If you have time and would like more experience with Git prior to the sprint, sign up for this workshop:  https://www.meetup.com/NYC-PyLadies/events/237446660/

 #### Blogs